 From fog boxes to edge servers

 We learned that when this was deployed out, that we needed to think about not only compute but we also needed to think about connectivity and scalability.
 It needs to work with the nodes that you’ve got out there already deployed.
 And it also needs to grow a little bit across your entire organization.
 From that, we’ve started to grow the portfolio in terms of getting into 1U, 2U, and 4U servers to really scale to somebody’s operation to be able to understand from start to finish how that data path kind of lives.

 Examples of edge server applications

 Working with Intel and developing this reference design we learned that creating networks of computers pushes the ability of compute and connectivity closer to where it’s happening.
 This is where we see benefits in terms of speed and response time.
-Some examples of what edge servers might look like in action include a packing and separation plant we have the MC850.
+Some examples of what edge servers might look like in action include a packing and separation plant where we have the MC850.
 It’s in a NEMA cabinet because it’s small enough to fit.
 The system is making decisions about the robotic arm that’s doing vision analysis.
 It’s able to make those decisions right there in the location in real-time.
 We also have 1U servers that are going into a custom cabinet that’s in the middle of a desert.
 It’s protecting its location and doing security and analysis right there on site.

-There’s a lot of other neat applications that are talking about decision making where a data center isn’t going to make sense.
+There’s a lot of other amazing applications that are talking about decision making where a data center isn’t going to make sense.
 But there are also examples in security where data centers are part of the solution as well.
 That scalability allows innovators to handle real-time decision making, analytics, and processing onsite and remotely through a variety of deployment methods.

 It’s like an extension of edge computing.
 But instead of using lightweight, smaller systems, you’re using a more powerful, more capable systems to do that.
 With edge servers, we’re putting that power all the way out to the edge.
 People are requiring it.
-However, the problems that they’re running into with processing and analysis on the edge is something we’ve been able to solve with edge servers.
+However, the problems that they’re running into with processing and analysis on the edge is something we’ve been able to solve with our powerful solutions..

 Using edge servers to solve problems

 The smarter the industry gets, the more powerful computers are needed to actually do that and make things more intuitive.
 For example, with video analytics in security at a crowded event.
 The analytics can do detection of problematic people or problematic situations right there.
 We’re working with a solution provider right now doing video analysis preventing crime, theft, and other loss events.
 That’s just the first foray into what will be happening in the future.
 Obviously we know self-driving cars are really moving analytics to the edge in a very big way.

 A lot of the solutions that we have, especially around the Karbon 700 is really moving that kind of edge computing out to the edge.
 It’s driving in a car, all the way to shipping ports, and we’re in all different kinds of warehouses and locations pretty much wherever you’re going.
 We love hearing that our computers are making a difference out on the edge.

 Edge server solutions for innovators

 This happens because we’re able to design hardened industrial boards and systems.
 In addition, we work with our suppliers all the time to do a long life cycle to have that solution people are dreaming of, in a solution that will last.
 We know that our hardware is going to make it possible on that platform.